 - Married people have sex an average of 51 times per year.

-We will use these assumptions to calculate the lifetime cost of different types of birth control.
+We’ll use these assumptions to calculate the lifetime cost of different types of birth control.
+We provide the more permanent options at our locations in Lake Barrington, Elgin, and Hoffman Estates.

 Tubal ligation $6,000